 I believe if one were to ask many a GMAT test taker, “What math does one need to know for the GMAT?”, most people would indicate the content of the OG, the section entitled “Math Review.”
 This notion is simultaneously very helpful but slightly misleading.
 Yes, those are the math facts you need to know — and if you’re rusty on them, as many folks are at the beginning of studying, it’s good to get very clear on them — but the math facts are not the same as mathematics.
 What’s the difference?

 Well, think of the difference between, say, the content of a French dictionary vs. the language of French in living dialogue.
-As helpful as a dictionary, no one goes from no knowledge of the language to fluency simply by relying on the dictionary.
-In addition to knowing what each means, one also has to know how it is used.
+As helpful as a dictionary may be, no one goes from no knowledge of the language to fluency simply by relying on the dictionary.
+In addition to knowing what each word means in isolation, one also has to know how it is used, in combination, in the context of real live communication.
 In this analogy, the “Math Review” communicates the meaning of each individual math factoid, and knowing these is essential, but the mathematics one really has to know is how to use these in problem-solving.
 If this is what you need to learn, you only find it by solving problem after problem, and carefully reading the solutions of each problem.

 When you read the solutions to a problem that baffled you, pay attention to (a) the logic of the argument connecting one step to the next — not just the math factoids, but the strategies employed, and (b) the patterns the solution points out and employs.
 Any logic that is new to you or any patterns you didn’t see on your own — make a note of these, and return to them until you are confident you would be able to use these in the solution of a new problem on your own.